DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 ### Only publishing a placement to providers in a school’s network

 Schools and providers have relationships with each other to provide trainees for placements.
-We considered the need for a user to publish to providers within and outside of their network.
+We considered the need for a user to publish to providers within and outside their network.
 Being able to publish outside the network would bring a market benefit.
-However, the user's needs must first be validated by research.
+However, we need to validate the user needs.

 ### One mentor per placement

 We initially considered a workflow where the user would have one mentor per placement.
-However, we’ve given users the ability to add more mentors per placement because this is a real-world experience.
+However, we’ve allowed users to add more mentors per placement because this is a real-world experience.